opnfv/armband/docs/release/installation/installation.instruction.rst

    .. figure:: img/plugin_install.png

-   **NOTE**: AArch64 Colorado 1.0 ships only with ODL, OVS, BGPVPN and Tacker plugins, see *Reference 15*.
+   **NOTE**: AArch64 Danube 1.0 ships only with ODL, OVS, BGPVPN, SFC and Tacker plugins, see *Reference 15*.

 Create an OpenStack Environment